 The outcome has been independently measured in the Predicted Energy Assessments with a SAP rating of 101 (100 representing zero energy cost and anything over means energy is being exported)

-All parties are conscious that, although air source heat pumps are becoming increasingly popular, training is still needed in the principles of the system’s operation and maintenance.
-We are therefore working with Warwick District Council in establishing training both for the Council’s housing management and maintenance teams and also establishing assistance for residents in the operation of the system then they move into their new homes.
+On a management level, and although air source heat pumps are becoming increasingly popular, training is still needed in the principles of the system’s operation and maintenance.
+Countryside therefore worked with Warwick District Council in explaining to their housing management and maintenance teams the system principles and also established assistance for residents in the operation of the system then they move into their new homes.